 The Department of Administrative Services (DAS) shall conduct, at least every three years, an equal pay analysis of the workforce in the executive branch.

-Salary adjustments will be made according to the findings from DAS’s equal pay analysis.
+Salary adjustments are made according to the findings from DAS’s equal pay analysis.
 An employee’s pay shall not be reduced as a result of an equal pay analysis.

-Employees may appeal the equal pay analysis findings by following the Equal Pay Appeal Procedures attached to this policy.
+Employees may appeal the equal pay analysis findings by following the Equal Pay Appeal Procedures within the toolkit of this policy.

 Equal Pay Calculator